datapartnership/ethiopia-economic-monitoring/docs/3-add-resources.md

 * *Project Data SharePoint Link*
 * *Devleopment Data Hub Link (if applicable)*

-**Project Data Visualiztaions **
+**Project Data Visualiztaions**

 For some projects, additional static visualizations are created to support presentation and publication.
 To request access, World Bank staff can write: datalab@worlldbank.org.

-* *Project SharePoint Link*
+* *Project SharePoint Link (if applicable)*

 **Other Resources**

-Additional links or resources are sometimes provided to supplement analytical work.
+​	Additional links or resources are sometimes provided to supplement analytical work.